skyvers/Aged-care/readme.md

 _*Attributes:*_ Attributes contain information about each document (e.g. Resident's document attributes : name, id, photo, bio etc.).
 Attributes can have different data types and different view.

-_*Data type*_ Data type specifies which type of value an attribute name hold.
+_*Data type:*_ Data type specifies which type of value an attribute name hold.

-* Text or String: Used for a combination of any characters that appear on a keyboard, such as letters, numbers and symbols.
+- Text or String: Used for a combination of any characters that appear on a keyboard, such as letters, numbers and symbols.

-* Memo: Memo data type also called "Long Text".
+- Memo: Memo data type also called "Long Text".
 It is used to store large amount of text.

-* Date: A Date includes the time, the year, the name of the day of the week, and the time zone.
+- Date: A Date includes the time, the year, the name of the day of the week, and the time zone.

-* Image: Image data type is used where we want to upload an image in our document.
+- Image: Image data type is used where we want to upload an image in our document.

-* Integer: It is used to store the numeric values.
+- Integer: It is used to store the numeric values.

-* Association: This data type is used where there is a relationship between two entity object based on common attributes.
+- Association: This data type is used where there is a relationship between two entity object based on common attributes.
 An entity object only needs an association to access the data of another entity object.

 In this tutorial we have three documents:

-##### 1. Define Resident Document and it's attributes:
+#### 1. Define Resident Document and it's attributes:

 The resident document will contain the personal information about the residents and the information about the facility they admitted.